nettosz/nettosz/README.md

-Hi there, I'm Noé Gomes 👋

 🚀 About Me
-I'm a self-motivated and passionate junior programmer with experience in Python/Flask, HTML, CSS, PHP, and JavaScript.
+I'm a self-motivated programmer with experience in Python/Flask, HTML, CSS, PHP, and JavaScript.
 I'm enthusiastic about learning new technologies and improving my skills to build high-quality web applications.

 🔭 Skills
 Programming languages: Python, HTML, CSS, JavaScript, PHP, C/C++